etiennestuder/teamcity-build-scan-plugin/README.md

    - `buildScanPlugin.gradle-enterprise.extension.version` - the version of the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) to apply
    - `buildScanPlugin.ccud.extension.version` - the version of the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension) to apply (optional)

-2. Optionally, provide additional configuration parameters for your environment:
+2. If required, provide additional configuration parameters for your environment (optional):

     - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - allow communication with an untrusted server; set to `true` if your Gradle Enterprise instance is using a self-signed certificate
-    - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for all command-line build steps; by default only steps using the `Maven` runner are enabled
+    - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for `Command Line` build steps; by default only steps using the `Maven` runner are enabled
-    - `buildScanPlugin.log-parsign.enabled` - use log parsing to extract Build Scan urls; required if the default mechanism for capturing Build Scan links is not working
+   - `buildScanPlugin.log-parsing.enabled` - use log parsing to extract Build Scan urls (if the default mechanism for capturing Build Scan links is not working)

 3. Trigger your Maven build.